himanshuojha2000/100Projects/README.md

 A fun and interactive **random color generator** that changes the background to a new random color on each button click.
 Displays the generated color code for easy use in projects.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P17 - Color Toggle 🎛️
+A **dark/light mode color toggle switch** that allows users to change the background and UI theme with a single click.
+Uses CSS variables for smooth theme transitions.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use